merlinpr4/visualisation-github/README.md

 # visualisation-github
-Trying to access github api using github access token Currently able to display basic data using a github access token .
+Trying to access github api using github access token Currently able to display users followers in a simple bar chart

 ### Note :
- I have not placed my own token in the repo so make sure to add it in when compiling the program.
- This is my first time using an API and I am a beginner in python
+ In;cude your own access token as env variable names TOKEN This is my first time using an API and I am a beginner in python

 ### Dependencies